-Gropius most honored buildings include the J.F.
-Kennedy Federal Building, The PanAm Building and Fagus Factory.
+Gropius’s most honored buildings include the J.F.
+Kennedy Federal Building, The PanAm Building and the Fagus Factory.

 Ludwig Mies van der Rohe (1886 – 1969) – While van der Rohe began his career designing in the neoclassical style that was popular during the time, he grew increasingly convinced by detractors that Victorian, Georgian, Baroque and more styles were over-ornamented, overdone and too fawning of the an aristocratic social structure that needed to end.

-Van der Rohe accepted colleague Walter Gropius’s plea to take over as director of the Bauhaus, but by 1933, the great depression and other forces decimated the number of architectural commissions and the school closed.
-In 1937, with little work in Europe, Van der Rohe welcomed an offer to head the department of architecture at the new Illinois Institute of Technology.
+Ludwig Meis van der Rohe accepted colleague Walter Gropius’s plea to take over as director of the Bauhaus, but by 1933, the great depression and other forces decimated the number of architectural commissions and the school closed.
+In 1937, with little work in Europe, van der Rohe welcomed an offer to head the department of architecture at the new Illinois Institute of Technology.
 His modern approach eventually became known as the Second Chicago School.